-- (a) Transactions for the period ended June 30, 2024: - No transactions to disclose as of June 30, 2024 - (b) Transactions for the period ended December 31, 2023 - During the second quarter of 2023, the Company received dividends from Abu Dhabi Fertilizer Industries WWL totaling ThUS\$ 633, which were presented under "Other gains (losses). - During the third quarter of 2023, the Company invested ThUS\$20,383 to acquire a 20% interest in Adionics Société par actions simplifiée. - During the third quarter of 2023, the Company invested ThUS\$7,620 to acquire a 3% interest in Altilium Metals Ltd., and ThUS\$3,000 to acquire a 6.82% interest in Electric Era Technologies Inc. The Company has certain protective rights, specific rights over share transfers and first refusal rights in future capital increases over these investments.
-The Company concluded that the Group does not have significant influence over these investments and as such these investments have been reclassified to Other non current financial assets as of June 30, 2024.
+(b) Transactions for the period ended December 31, 2023

+- During the second quarter of 2023, the Company received dividends from Abu Dhabi Fertilizer Industries WWL totaling ThUS\$ 633, which were presented under "Other gains (losses). - During the third quarter of 2023, the Company invested ThUS\$20,383 to acquire a 20% interest in Adionics Société par actions simplifiée. - During the third quarter of 2023, the Company invested ThUS\$7,620 to acquire a 3% interest in Altilium Metals Ltd., and ThUS\$3,000 to acquire a 6.82% interest in Electric Era Technologies Inc. The Company has certain protective rights, specific rights over share transfers and first refusal rights in future capital increases over these investments.
+The Company concluded that the Group does not have significant influence over these investments and as such these investments have been reclassified to Other non current financial assets as of September 30, 2024.